Fulda, Germany: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Check that you pick the right kind.
-Most adapters currently sold are simply plug changers and expect your electronics to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should be appropriate for most places.
+A plug adapter that supports outlet types C and F. Take care to choose the correct kind.
+The majority of adapters on sale are just plugs and require your electronics to change the voltage themselves.
+If yours can't do that they could burn up.
+This one should be appropriate for most locations.

 Airplane phone mount